PixelPartner/quicklook-shelf-configurator/examples/README.md

 ## New hero example: `IvarConfig.elm/html`

-I (@pixelpartner) extended the beta package repository be a bloated example that became a full blown WebApp.
+I (@pixelpartner) extended the beta package repository by a bloated example that became a full blown WebApp.
 It will need mayor refacturing when the main package by **@ianmackenzie** has been released.
 Meanwhile, you may live with several added dependencies in `examples/elm.json`, only needed for this sample product configurator and an altered way to make it.

 Don't use the reactor, but compile with: